Loading [MathJax]/jax/output/HTML-CSS/jax.js

 Attempt 1: Use more resrictive (but better described) AFT definition.

-Ayala-Francis-Tanaka describe $C^0$ stratified spaces, a special type of stratified space.
-Any space that has a cover by topological manifolds is a $C^0$ stratified space, however it seems that $X$ cannot be covered by topological manifolds.
-Even further, each element in the cover must have the trivial stratification, and since we must have overlaps, $f:X\to A$ will have $A=\{*\}$, which is not what we want.
+Ayala-Francis-Tanaka describe C0 stratified spaces, a special type of stratified space.
+Any space that has a cover by topological manifolds is a C0 stratified space, however it seems that X cannot be covered by topological manifolds.
+Even further, each element in the cover must have the trivial stratification, and since we must have overlaps, f:XA will have A={}, which is not what we want.

-Attempt 2: Stratify $\Ran^{\leqslant n}(M)\times \R_{\geqslant 0}$ instead.
+Attempt 2: Stratify Rann(M)×R0 instead.

-This is more difficult, but was the original impetus, with strata defined by collecting the Vietoris-Rips complexes $VR(P,t)$ of the same type.
+This is more difficult, but was the original impetus, with strata defined by collecting the Vietoris-Rips complexes VR(P,t) of the same type.
 The problem is that this space has strata next to each other of the same dimension, which does not conform to a standard definition of stratification, and so doesn't admit a conical stratification.
-Dimension counting and requiring an open embedding $Z\times C(Y)\hookrightarrow X$ shows this is impossible at the boundary point between two such strata.
+Dimension counting and requiring an open embedding Z×C(Y)X shows this is impossible at the boundary point between two such strata.

-Weinberger gives some standard stratifed space types, among them a manifold stratified space, a manifold stratified space with boundary, and a PL stratified space, but $X\times \R_{\geqslant 0}$ is none of these.
+Weinberger gives some standard stratifed space types, among them a manifold stratified space, a manifold stratified space with boundary, and a PL stratified space, but X×R0 is none of these.

-Attempt 3: Naively describe the neighborhood of $P$ as a cone.
+Attempt 3: Naively describe the neighborhood of P as a cone.

-This is the most direct attempt to write (1) as $Z\times C(Y)$.
+This is the most direct attempt to write (1) as Z×C(Y).
 If we say

 then we miss points splitting off at different "speeds".
-That is, in this presentation $P_i$ can only split into points that are all the same distance away from it.
-Between such a collection of points and $P_i$ are points that are some closer, some the same distance away, and those are not accounted for.
+That is, in this presentation Pi can only split into points that are all the same distance away from it.
+Between such a collection of points and Pi are points that are some closer, some the same distance away, and those are not accounted for.

-Moreover, using $Z=B^X_{\epsilon/2}(P)$, leads to overcounting, and the map into $X$ would not be injective.
+Moreover, using Z=BXϵ/2(P), leads to overcounting, and the map into X would not be injective.

 Attempt 4: Iterate over different number of points at common radius.

 This came out of an attempt to fix the previous attempt.
-As in a previous post ("The Ran space is locally conical," 2017-10-22), let $E_\ell$ be the collection of distinct partitions of $\ell$ elements, and for $e\in E_\ell$, let $T(e)$ be the collection of distinct total orderings of $e$.
-A candidate for $Z\times C(Y)$ would then be
+As in a previous post ("The Ran space is locally conical," 2017-10-22), let E be the collection of distinct partitions of elements, and for eE, let T(e) be the collection of distinct total orderings of e.
+A candidate for Z×C(Y) would then be

-with $t_{i,0} = \epsilon$ and $t_{i,j>0}$ the chosen element of $(0,t_{i,j-1})$.
-The open embedding $Z\times C(Y) \to X$ would be the inclusion on the $C(Y)$ component, and would scale every factor in the $Z$ component to a neighborhood of $P_i$ of radius $t_{i,|\tau_i|}$.
-However, this embedding is not continuous, because a point in $\Ran^k(M)$ is next to a point in $\Ran^{n}(M)$, where $P_i$ has split off into $n-k$ points, but the radius of $B^M_\epsilon(P_i)$ in $\Ran^k(M)$ is $\epsilon$, while in $\Ran^n(M)$ it is the shortest distance from one of the new points to $P_i$.
+with ti,0=ϵ and ti,j>0 the chosen element of (0,ti,j1).
+The open embedding Z×C(Y)X would be the inclusion on the C(Y) component, and would scale every factor in the Z component to a neighborhood of Pi of radius ti,|τi|.
+However, this embedding is not continuous, because a point in Rank(M) is next to a point in Rann(M), where Pi has split off into nk points, but the radius of BMϵ(Pi) in Rank(M) is ϵ, while in Rann(M) it is the shortest distance from one of the new points to Pi.

 Attempt 5: Iterate over common radii, but only "antipodal" points.

 This was an attempt to fix the previous attempt and combine it with the naive description.
-In fact, this approach works when $k=1$ and $n=2$.
-Then $P = \{P_1\}$, and
+In fact, this approach works when k=1 and n=2.
+Then P={P1}, and

-maps into $B^X_\epsilon(P_1)$ by first scaling $[0,1)$ down to $[0,\epsilon-d_M(P,P_1))$, where $P\in B^M_\epsilon(P_1)$ is the chosen point.
-The object $\mathbf P\partial B^M_t(P_1)$ is the projectivization of the boundary of the open $\dim(M)$-ball of radius $t$ around $P_1$ on $M$.
-That is, every element in it is a pair of antipodal points on the boundary of this ball that are exactly $t\in [0,\epsilon-d_M(P,P_1))$ away from $P_1$.
+maps into BXϵ(P1) by first scaling [0,1) down to [0,ϵdM(P,P1)), where PBMϵ(P1) is the chosen point.
+The object PBMt(P1) is the projectivization of the boundary of the open dim(M)-ball of radius t around P1 on M. That is, every element in it is a pair of antipodal points on the boundary of this ball that are exactly t[0,ϵdM(P,P1)) away from P1.

 Possible solutions

 Solution 2: Extend the only partially successful attempt, Attempt 5.
-Extend by describing a point splitting off into $\ell$ pieces as a sequence of points splitting into 2 pieces.
-Or, extend by using the centroid of $\ell$ points instead of the midpoint.
+Extend by describing a point splitting off into pieces as a sequence of points splitting into 2 pieces.
+Or, extend by using the centroid of points instead of the midpoint.

-Solution 3: Weaken definition of "conically stratifed" to exclude either open embedding condition or $A_{>f(x)}$ stratification of $Y$, though this would involve following out Lurie's proof to see what can not be concluded.
+Solution 3: Weaken definition of "conically stratifed" to exclude either open embedding condition or A>f(x) stratification of Y, though this would involve following out Lurie's proof to see what can not be concluded.

 References: Lurie (Higher algebra, Appendix A), Ayala, Francis and Tanaka (Local structures on stratified spaces, Sections 2 and 3), Weinberger (The classification of topologically stratified spaces)